 For this blog, we want to map out how dependent countries are on oil.
 We will download the dataset that measures oil rents as a percentage of a country’s GDP.

 The output is:

 Copy the indicator string and paste it into the WDI() function.
 The country codes are the iso2 codes, which you can input as many as you want in the c().

-If you want all countries as regions that the World Bank has, do not add country argument.
+If you want all countries that the World Bank has, do not add country argument.

 We can compare Iran and Saudi Arabian oil rents from 1970 until the most recent value.

 data = WDI(indicator='NY.GDP.PETR.RT.ZS', country=c('IR', 'SA'), start=1970, end=2019)

 And graph out the output.
 All only takes a few steps.

 my_palette = c("#DA0000", "#239f40")